plgagne/Game-Boy-Essentials/website/drafts/Metal Gear - Ghost Babel.md

 {% include figure.html type="gb" figcaption="This puddle looks like a hole in the ground you should fall through." %}

 Often, you can't make sense of the areas you're looking at.
 I think they knew about the problem, since they always introduce a new area without enemies or challenge so you can figure out your environment without stress.
-On the other hand, the game features night vision goggles that work during the whole game.
+On the other hand, the game features thermal goggles that work during the whole game.
+For a 3D game with an engine that allows post-processing, it's trivial to implement.
+But we're talking about sprites and tiles here.
+This meant that every single tile in the game had to be drawn twice, just so you can use the goggles anywhere you want.

+{% include figure.html type="gb" figcaption="Every single section of the game can be played this way." %}

 It's a testament to their attention to detail where it matters.
 If you want to find beautiful level design that showcases the capabilities of the game, you have to play the VR Training.

 ## VR